 That group expanded at a blistering speed.
-We also started an online group that rapidly grew with moms from all over the world.
+We also started an online group that rapidly grew with thousands of moms from all over the world.
 I was then asked to speak on TV and radio.
 We quickly realized that we needed to make our resources available to everyone (not just moms).
-We formed a nonprofit organization, nextTalk, to bring parents, educators and community members together to keep our kids safe online.

 We’re in uncharted territory.
 The accelerated growth of technology has changed the entire landscape of parenting.
 A shift has taken place that we must recognize.
 What our children are encountering digitally raises complicated questions at earlier ages, and many of us (me! me! me!) feel inadequate to address them.
 So, what do we do?

 My gut reaction was to bubble wrap my child, but that created rebellion.
 It was also a false sense of security.
 I could take away all online access at home, but when she left the house other kids could still tell her what they saw online.
 I couldn’t control it.
 So, we finally faced the reality.
 Instead of saying “no” to all technology, we made a conscious decision to teach ourselves how to effectively parent it.I discovered cyberparenting isn’t only about rules and restrictions; it’s also about relationship.
-The solution is simple—open communication.
-But the process of achieving it is complicated and time consuming.
-Parents need to begin relationship-building early, even before their children’s tween years hit.
+The solution is—open communication.
+It sounds simple, but the process of achieving it is complicated and time consuming.
+We actually have to create a new culture of conversation in our homes.
+No topic can be off-limits.

 We are in this together.
 Learning together.
 I’m not an expert.
 I’m a mom in the trenches with you, day after day.
-I’m writing in real time.
+I’m speaking and writing in real time.